LarsWH/kotlin-vue-vibe/README.md

 curl https://plugins.gradle.org/

+   cd ~/software/kotlin/kotlin-vue-vibe/backend
+   ./gradlew clean build

+# 5.1 Frontend
+Dockerfile:
+I want to use the same image for building and running.

 Here is a sample `README.md` section with instructions for your requirements.
 This assumes a project structure with a `backend` (Kotlin), `frontend` (Vue + TypeScript), and a `docker-compose.yml` at the root.